Why Major in Math?

 - Pure mathematics

 Currently there is a strong market demand for actuarial mathematicians and statisticians.
 Mathematicians are also frequently hired by the computer industry.
 Salaries, working conditions, and advancement opportunities are similar to those in computer science, chemistry, or engineering.
 Some recent data on non-academic careers can be found at the AMS website.
 They also have some early career profiles of students who have graduated with a degree in mathematics.
+To see what some recent math deparment alums are doing with their degrees click here.

 To experience applied mathematics first hand some of our third year students have taken summer internships in industry.
 Students in pure mathematics have participated in off-campus summer research programs as well, in each case resulting in student publications or presentations at national meetings.